Word Entries containing the term:

-The condition may be a result of surgery or the result of a trauma or chronic inflammation.
-The patient with this condition experiences an abdominal distention, pain, nausea, vomiting, plus an increased pulse rate which might require surgery to improve the person's situation.
+Scar tissue inside the peritoneum of the abdominal organs, usually involving the intestines and causing an obstruction: The abdominal adhesion may be a result of surgery or the result of a trauma or chronic inflammation.
+The patient with this condition experiences a visceral distention, pain, nausea, vomiting, plus an increased pulse rate which might require surgery to improve the person's situation.

-This term refers to the portion of the aorta (largest artery in the body) below the diaphragm to the bifurcation (split into two parts) into the right and left common iliac arteries or the upper and largest, part of the bony pelvic girdle.
+refers to the portion of the largest artery in the body below the diaphragm to the bifurcation, the right and left common iliac arteries or the upper and largest, part of the bony pelvic girdle.

 It supplies blood to the abdominal viscera, pelvic organs, and lower extremities.

 The abdominal aorta provides blood to the abdominal structures, such as the testes, ovaries, kidneys, and stomach.

 , abdominal aortic aneurysms (pl)